-Lunch (12 p.m. to 2 p.m.) was a buffet with a selection of hot dishes veering more toward comfort food than elegant fare -- lasagna, casseroles, meat or fish in a sauce and so on.
-There's a decent enough range of salads and cold cuts and, again, a stunning presentation of desserts, with ice cream always available.
-Red, white and rose wine of decent quality are poured generously at lunch and dinner, and a premium list has some interesting French labels on it from about 30 euros upward.
+Lunch (noon to 2 p.m.) was a buffet with a selection of hot dishes veering more toward comfort food than elegant fare -- lasagna, casseroles, meat or fish in a sauce and so on.
+Or you can order from a daily menu.
+At the buffet, there's a nice range of salads and cold cuts and a stunning presentation of desserts, with ice cream always available.
+Red, white and rose wine of decent quality are poured generously at lunch and dinner.

 Dinner (from 7:30 p.m.) is when the French classics come out, featuring everything from foie gras and chicken gizzards to duck confit, veal and wild boar, all served with rich sauces and elegant arrangements of vegetables.
 The vegetarian options are good, a long way from the omelets and frites to which veggies would resign themselves in France in years gone by.
-Much of the fish is bought fresh, locally, and was excellent.
+There also are vegan and gluten-free options at every meal.
+Much of the fish is bought fresh, locally and was excellent.

-If you want dinner in Le Rodrigues (from 7 p.m.), you have to book at breakfast, and a big production was made of this, although when we turned up after something of a battle to secure a table for two, the place was almost empty.
+If you want dinner in La Boussole (from 7 p.m.), you have to book at breakfast, and a big production was made of this; the buffet is often very popular.
 Because the ship is in port a lot at night, people do tend to change their minds and eat ashore.
 Dinner is a buffet, which, despite the romantic alfresco setting, is unexciting and not that different from the lunch menu.
 But this is a lovely spot to dine on a balmy evening in port.